WalletConnect/WalletConnectFlutterV2/README.md

   pairingTopic: resp.pairingTopic,
 );

+// Await the auth response using the provided completer final AuthResponse authResponse = await authResponse.completer.future;
+if (authResponse.result != null) {
+  // Having a result means you have the signature and it is verified.
+}
+else {
+  // Otherwise, you might have gotten a WalletConnectError if there was un issue verifying the signature. final WalletConnectError? error = authResponse.error;
+  // Of a JsonRpcError if something went wrong when signing with the wallet. final JsonRpcError? error = authResponse.jsonRpcError;
+}

-// You can also respond to events from the wallet, like chain changed, etc. wcClient.onSessionEvent.subscribe((SessionEvent? session) {
+// You can also respond to events from the wallet, like session events wcClient.onSessionEvent.subscribe((SessionEvent? session) {
   // Do something with the event
 });